Exeter Madonna

-Exeter Madonna or Virgin and Child with Saint Barbara and Jan Vos are names given to a small oil-on-wood panel painting completed c.
+The Exeter Madonna or Virgin and Child with Saint Barbara and Jan Vos are names given to a small oil-on-wood panel painting completed c.
 1450 by the Early Netherlandish painter Petrus Christus.
 It shows Saint Barbara presenting a Carthusian monk identified as Jan Vos, to the Virgin Mary who holds the Christ Child in her arms.
 Its diminutive size suggests it was meant as a personal devotional piece.

 The painting is set in a loggia reminiscent of the interior of Madonna of Chancellor Rolin by Jan van Eyck – complete with a row of floor tiles separating the earthly from the heavenly realms.
 The panel may have been a companion piece to van Eyck's late work Madonna of Jan Vos (c.
 1441).

 The attribution to Christus is today undisputed, but art historians are unsure regarding the date and circumstances of the commission.
 In the 17th century it was thought to be by van Eyck and sold as such by the Marquis of Exeter.
 It was acquired by the Kaiser-Friedrich-Museum in 1888 and is now in Berlin's Gemäldegalerie.